ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 When our RPI scrapes the website of KAA Gent, it looks at all the game events, checks if any data has changed and updates the dynamo table with the most recent info from the website.
 This ensures that our RPI H2 database acts as the single source of thruth and the dynamo table as an exact copy, as long as the RPI remains connected to the internet.

 ### Angular as frontend framework
 Any framework would've worked to accomplish what we were trying to do, which is a simple webapp to communicate with our RPI.
+I opted for Angular, since I had already played around with it before.

 #### AWS Amplify
 The open-source Amplify Framework provides the following products to build fullstack iOS, Android, Flutter, Web, and React Native apps: